 5. Have there been any significant tree or canopy losses?
+Are there any areas of canopy change, growth or loss, that are important to note?
 (Provide any Google Earth Imaging or photos to show no significant changes).

-There has been no significant tree or canopy loss based on comparison of the most recent aerial image on Google Earth (June 2021) and that from July 2018.
+There has been no significant tree or canopy loss based on comparison of the most recent aerial image on Google Earth (April 2025) with those from July 2018 (Year 0) and July 2022 (Year 3).